grassblock123/EasyAPI/README.md

 # About Support
 Updates about EasyAPI don't come very often, they are updated in almost every EasyOS update, which we currently support:

 1. EO_Update with EasyOS update
-2.Monthly updates
+2. Monthly updates
-3.debug level updates (recommended that developers use)
+3. debug level updates (recommended that developers use)

 # Devlopers
 Grassinternet.Inc [2022 - 2024] Easy.Inc [2023 - 2024] Srz Studio [2023]